sgmurphy/wordpress-plugins/enhanced-media-library/readme.txt

 ## Changelog ##

+### 2.9 ###
+*Release Date - May 16, 2024*

+= SECURITY UPDATE =
+* Security issue related to MIME types upload has been fixed since v2.8.10.
+Please update to the latest version on all your websites.

+= New =
+* `Uploaded to this post by default` option added to the `Media` > `Media Library` > `Filters` section *Enable the option to get media files initially filtered by "Uploaded to this post" in a Media Popup while adding or editing them for a post, page, or custom post type.*
+* Some changes made to the plugin's code and the PRO version updating mechanism in preparation for an upcoming major update EML v3.0

+= Bugfixes =
+* Tiny bugs fixed

+= Thank you! =
+For being EML users for so many years.
+* *This update has been issued in Ukraine under everyday missile attacks.*
+* *Please do not buy into ruzzian lies and propaganda.
+This aggression is unprovoked, illegal, and unfair.
+The people of Ukraine have all the right to live peacefully without ungrounded ruzzian claims and crimes committed.*
+* *Support Ukraine.
+We are badly in need of weapons for defense.*

 ### 2.8.15 ###
 *Release Date - May 10, 2024*

-= SECURITY UPDATE =
-* A security issue related to MIME types upload fixed.
-Please update to the latest version on all your websites.

 = Improvements =
 * Gallery / playlist shortcodes improved for better compatibility with other plugins
 * `AND` logic within a single taxonomy implemented for `[gallery]` and `[playlist]` shortcodes

 ***Examples:***